1wheel/roadtolarissa/source/_posts/2012-09-27-first-post.md

 ### Dodgers win streak
 - 43 of 50 games... how common is that?
+- Spurs 18 seasons of 50 plus wins

 ### CTA map
 - [Travel Times on Commuter Rail](http://rethinkingvis.com/visualizations/37)